-Governance

-Disclose the organisation's governance around climaterelated risks and opportunities.

-Strategy

-Disclose the actual and potential impacts of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning where such information is material
+Governance Strategy Risk management Metrics and targets Disclose the organisation's governance around climate-related risks and opportunities.
+Disclose the actual and potential impacts of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning where such information is material.
 Disclose how the organisation identifies, assesses, and manages climate-related risks.

-Risk Management

-Metrics and Targets

 Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material.

-a) Describe the board's oversight of climate-related risks and opportunities.

-a) Describe the climate-related risks and opportunities the organisation has identified over the short, medium and long a) Describe the organisation's processes for identifying and assessing climate-related risks.

-a) Disclose the metrics used by the organization to assess climaterelated risks and opportunities in line with its strategy and risk management process.

-- b) Describe management's role in assessing and managing climate-related risks and opportunities. - b) Describe the impact of climaterelated risks and opportunities on the organisation's businesses, strategy and financial planning. - b) Describe the organisation's processes for managing climate-related risks. - b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas emissions, and the related risks.

-- c) Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario. - c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management. - c) Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.
+Recommended Disclosures Recommended Disclosures Recommended Disclosures Recommended Disclosures a) Describe the board's oversight of climate- related risks and opportunities. a) Describe the climate- related risks and opportunities the organisation has identified over the short, medium and long term. a) Describe the organisation's processes for identifying and assessing climate-related risks. a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process. b) Describe management's role in assessing and managing climate- related risks and opportunities. b) Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy and financial planning. b) Describe the organisation's processes for managing climate- related risks. b) Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 greenhouse gas emissions, and the related risks. c) Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario. c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management. c) Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.

+2 The Taskforce for Climate-related Financial Disclosures (TCFD) was established by the G20 Financial Stability Board (FSB) in 2016 to develop a framework for consistent company disclosures on the financial implications of climate change risks.

-"Standard Life Aberdeen plc supports the recommendations of the TCFD, as we believe they will contribute to improving the quality and usefulness of climate change disclosures.
+"abrdn supports the recommendations of the TCFD, as we believe they will contribute to improving the quality and usefulness of climate change disclosures.
 As an investor, a systematic assessment by companies of the impact of climate change on their business model will help us to determine the nature, scale and management of this factor.
 As a company ourselves, we will follow the recommendations to demonstrate to markets why climate change analysis is relevant and how it informs our approach to strategy, governance and risk management."